-Ken Banks, founder of kiwanja.net and creator of messaging platform FrontlineSMS, devotes himself to the application of mobile technology for positive social and environmental change in the developing world.
+Ken Banks is head of social impact at YOTI.
 He has worked at the intersection of technology, anthropology, conservation and development for the past twenty-five years and, during that time, has lived and worked across the African continent.

 He is a PopTech Fellow, a Tech Awards Laureate, an Ashoka Fellow and a National Geographic Emerging Explorer, and has been internationally recognised for his technology-based work.
 In 2013 he was nominated for the TED Prize, and in 2015 was a Visiting Fellow at RMIT University in Melbourne, Australia.
 In late 2015 Ken was appointed CARE International’s first Entrepreneur in Residence.
 He is also a published author, with his first edited book “The Rise of the Reluctant Innovator” self-published in late 2013 with a Foreword from Archbishop Desmond Tutu.
 A follow-up, published by Kogan Page with Forewords from musician and activist Peter Gabriel and Ashoka founder Bill Drayton, was released in March 2016.